eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 date: 2019-10-08
 ---

-In this post you'll learn what hash tables are, why you would use them, and how they're used to implement dictionaries in the most popular Python interpreter — CPython. <!--more-->
+In this post you will learn what hash tables are, why you would use them, and how they are used to implement dictionaries in the most popular Python interpreter—CPython. <!--more-->

 ## What are hash tables?

-Hash tables are an implementation of the **dictionary** abstract data type, used for storing key-value pairs.
+Hash tables are an implementation of the dictionary abstract data type, used for storing key-value pairs.

 The main dictionary operations are: